The Ugly Truth: Box office

-Critical response
+Critical reception

-The review-aggregation website Rotten Tomatoes gives the film a score of 14% based on 176 reviews, and a weighted average of 3.80/10.
-The website's consensus reads, "Despite the best efforts of Butler and Heigl, The Ugly Truth suffers from a weak script that relies on romantic comedy formula, with little charm or comedic payoff."
+The review-aggregation website Rotten Tomatoes gives The Ugly Truth a score of 14% based on 174 reviews, and a weighted average of 3.80/10.
+The website's consensus reads, "Despite the best efforts of Heigl and Butler, The Ugly Truth suffers from a weak script that relies on romantic comedy formula, with little charm or comedic payoff."
 Moviegoers, unlike many critics, thought much higher of the film.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Rolling Stone critic Peter Travers gave the film a half star out of four, stating: "There's not a genuine laugh in it [...]
 Toss this ugly-ass crap to the curb, along with the other multiplex garbage, and see a romance that gets it right.
 I'm talking (500) Days of Summer."
 Time named it one of the top 10 worst chick flicks.
 The A.V.
 Club gave the film a D.

-Critic Roger Ebert of the Chicago Sun-Times gave the film two out of four stars, saying that Heigl and Butler were "pleasant" but "the movie does them in."
-He commented on the restaurant scene that also was a red-band clip on YouTube, saying that "Heigl makes a real effort" but that Meg Ryan's scene in When Harry Met Sally... was the gold standard "in this rare but never boring category".
+Roger Ebert of the Chicago Sun-Times gave the film two out of four stars, saying that Heigl and Butler were "pleasant" but "the movie does them in."
+He commented on the restaurant scene that also was a red-band clip on YouTube, saying that "Heigl makes a real effort" but that Meg Ryan's scene in When Harry Met Sally...
+(1989) was the gold standard "in this rare but never boring category".
 As for portraying the morning news realistically, he says "the film makes Anchorman: The Legend of Ron Burgundy look like a documentary".

 Ruth McCann of The Washington Post called the film "indulgently glossy, refreshingly snarky and legitimately sexy".

 Kara Nesvig of the Star Tribune said "the dialogue is snappy and sexy, Heigl and Butler spar with zingy chemistry, and though the ending is as predictable as you'd assume, it's a sexy sort of popcorn flick".
 Nesvig praises Heigl saying the film "adds up to more than the sum of its clichés".